Committees

 Chair: Kevin D. Walsh

 The Professional Ethics Committee investigates and answers inquiries concerning the Rules of Professional Conduct.
 The results of the investigations and a proposed opinion are reported to the Board of Directors, who make the final decision.
-Opinions are published on the website to provide guidance to the legal community.
+Opinions are published in The Bulletin to provide guidance to the legal community.

 Chair: Craig R. Bucki